 a) PRODUCT DEVELOPMENT: First, the Institute of Plant Breeding at the University of the Philippines at Los Baños (IPB-UPLB) is responsible for the development of the fruit and shoot borer-resistant eggplant (Bt eggplant).
-The Maharashtra Hybrid Seed Company donated the Bt eggplant technology through a royalty-free sublicense agreement facilitated by Sathguru Management Consultants and Cornell University (through the U.S. Agency for International Development-Agricultural Biotechnology Support Project II or USAID-ABSP 2.)
+The Maharashtra Hybrid Seed Company donated the Bt eggplant technology through a royalty-free sublicense agreement facilitated by Sathguru Management Consultants and Cornell University (through the U.S. Agency for International Development-Agricultural Biotechnology Support Project II or USAID-ABSP 2).
 All relevant field tests have been completed.
 The dossier is currently being prepared for regulatory application.

 Second, the beta-carotene-enriched rice or Golden Rice (GR2E) project of the Philippine Rice Research Institute (PhilRice) is supported by the Bill and Melinda Gates Foundation through a grant to the International Rice Research Institute (IRRI).
 There is also support from the Rockefeller Foundation, USAID, and the Philippine Department of Agriculture's (DA) Biotechnology Program.
 On February 28, 2017, PhilRice applied for field trials to generate data for environmental biosafety risk assessment.
-The two GR2E field tests were harvested recently (October 4 & 9, 2019).
-The Application to Propagate is expected to follow soon.
-Should regulators find no major concern, the approval may come as early as early 2020.
+The two GR2E field tests were harvested in October 2019 and the DA's Bureau of Plant Industry (BPI) approved the corresponding biosafety permit the following month, finding that GR2E is as safe as conventional rice.
+The Application to Propagate is now expected by the end of 2020.
+Should regulators find no major concern, its approval may come in 2021.
 The respective regulatory agencies of four countries, namely, the United States, Australia, New Zealand, and Canada, have already issued the safety and nutrition approvals for GR2E.